Pocket-Watch/PocketGen/README.md

 Source the syntax file with the editor command:
 `:so res/pocketgen.vim`

-You can also source it automatically by add it to your `vim.rc`/`init.lua`.
+You can also source it automatically by adding it to your `vim.rc`/`init.lua`.